-ProtoSounds comes with a RESET feature that allows the operator to remotely turn off the ProtoCoupler functions.
-This is especially useful when double or triple-heading ProtoSound equipped engines since every engine equipped with a enter RESET and go to Feature 10.
-(See the section on Using RESET To Program ProtoSounds® on page 18.)
-Once in Feature 10, press the transformer whistle button and wait for ProtoSound to sound a bell ding(s).
-Continue pressing the whistle button until ProtoSounds sounds two bell dings (signifying that the ProtoCoupler option has been turned off).
+ProtoSounds® comes with a RESET feature that allows the operator to remotely turn off the ProtoCouplerTM functions.
+This is especially useful when double or triple-heading ProtoSound® equipped engines since every engine equipped with a ProtoCouplerTM will fire when prompted to by the operator.
+By turning off the ProtoCouplerTM operation on certain engines, you can fire the couplers open on the other engines without uncoupling the engines from each other.
+To turn the ProtoCouplerTM function off, enter RESET and go to Feature 10.
+(See the section on Using RESET To

+Program ProtoSounds® on page 18.)
+Once in Feature 10, press the transformer whistle button and wait for ProtoSound® to sound a bell ding(s).
+Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the ProtoCouplerTM option has been turned off).
 Simply turn the transformer throttle off and then on again to lock in the new setting.